Thai Massage Guide 2026: Types, ฿250–1,500 Prices, and Where to Go

 Where Should You Go?
 Recommendations by Area

-Sukhumvit — Tourist + Local Mix
+Sukhumvit: Tourist + Local Mix

 Plenty of solid massage shops between Sukhumvit Soi 24 and 39.
 Prices lean toward the tourist range, but quality is generally dependable.
 Health Land Asoke offers great value for the price.

 Get off at BTS Phrom Phong or Thong Lo station and you’ll find several shops within walking distance.
+Need help navigating Bangkok’s transit system?
+See our Bangkok Transportation Guide.

-Silom — Office Worker Territory
+Silom: Office Worker Territory

 Silom is a business district by day and a nightlife hub after dark.
-The massage shops follow the same pattern — quite a few offer lunchtime discounts for office workers.
+The massage shops follow the same pattern.
+Quite a few offer lunchtime discounts for office workers.

 Want to know more about Silom?
 Check out our Complete Silom Guide.

-Khao San Road — Backpacker Central
+Khao San Road: Backpacker Central

 The cheapest massages in Bangkok.
 Foot massage for 150–200 THB, Thai massage for 200–300 THB.
+For tips on finding the good shops and avoiding the bad, read our Street Massage Guide.

 Quality varies widely, though.
 Ultra-cheap shops often have less experienced masseuses.
 Go cheap if you want, but always check Google Maps reviews first.

-Side-Street Local Shops — The Real Value
+Side-Street Local Shops: The Real Value

-This is the key insight from 10 years of living here: go one block off the main tourist road and prices drop 30–40%.
+This is the key insight from years of living here: go one block off the main tourist road and prices drop 30–40%.
 Massage quality is often better, too.
 Shops with loyal local regulars have masseuses whose skills have been proven over time.

-Thai Massage Prices in 2026
+Thai Massage in Bangkok: Best Neighborhoods

-Here’s a breakdown of Bangkok massage prices by area as of 2026.
+Here’s a fuller breakdown of Bangkok massage prices by area as of 2026.
 The same Thai massage can cost over twice as much depending on where you get it.

 | Area | Thai Massage (1h) | Oil Massage (1h) | Foot Massage (1h) |